This Simple Playdough Recipe Lets You Make and Bake Playdough Sculptures

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 My 2-year-old son loves arts and crafts; the more tactile, the better.
 So it should come as no surprise that playdough is his favorite.
 His interest with the modeling material and fervor for making unique sculptures is a treat to watch.
-The only con is keeping a steady supply of playdough on hand, which can be a costly endeavor.
+The only con is keeping a steady supply of playdough on hand, a costly endeavor — until I decided to create my own playdough recipe.

-The less expensive brands dry out too quickly even when sealed, while the more popular (expensive) brands are often hidden in other toys or smashed into the carpet.
-Explaining to a toddler “the how” and “the why” of putting playdough back into its container is a hard sell.
+The problem with store-bought playdough is that the less expensive brands dry out too quickly even when sealed, while the expensive brands too often end up hidden in other toys or smashed into the carpet.
+(Explaining to a toddler “the how” and “the why” of putting playdough back into its container is a hard sell.)

-I quickly learned how attached my son was to his sculptures when I would cram his creations back into their containers, witnessing classic toddler meltdowns.
-I was at a crossroads.
-How do I keep up and afford a steady supply of playdough and teach my son that not all art he creates is worth keeping?
+Additionally, I quickly learned how attached my son was to his sculptures when I would cram his creations back into their containers, witnessing classic toddler meltdowns.
 I’d heard about baking playdough sculptures to make permanent art, but all I saw were more dollar signs knowing the playdough I purchased would continue to be a one-and-done.

 Prep time 5 minutes